eoabdulhalim/PowerCo-Customer-Churn-Prediction/README.md

 ```

 1. **`BCGX_Data Science_EDA_notebook.ipynb`**
    This Jupyter notebook includes the full **Exploratory Data Analysis (EDA)**.
-It focuses on data cleaning, visualization, and feature engineering, allowing insights into the customer churn dataset.
+It focuses on data cleaning, and visualization allowing insights into the customer churn dataset.

 2. **`model_training_notebook.ipynb`**
    This notebook contains the code for building the **Random Forest model** for predicting customer churn.
-The notebook covers the steps of model training, hyperparameter tuning, and model evaluation using metrics such as accuracy, precision, recall, and F1-score.
+The notebook covers feature engineering, and the steps of model training, hyperparameter tuning, and model evaluation using metrics such as accuracy, precision, recall, and F1-score.
    I used **MLFlow** for version control and experiment tracking to select the best model.

 3. **`model_production.py`**